SuperElastix/SuperElastix-Documentation/source/Design.rst

 - A user can select a component based on its connections (i.e. its role; what it can do) and doen't have to know the particular name of the class.
 - By extending SuperElastix with new components that have identical connections to existing components it will automatically ask the user to provide additional (discriminating) properties.
 - A user, for instance, does not need to specify "Dimensionality" : "3" for all components in the Blueprint if this can be deduced from one component in the network via its connections.
-- A partially defined Blueprint can leave certain properties open, such that these can be defined by an other partially configuring blueprint that are passed to SuperElastix additially.
+- A partially defined Blueprint can leave certain properties open, such that these can be defined by an other partially configuring blueprint that is passed to SuperElastix additionally.

 Generic handshake mechanism